BramSrna/ElevatorControlSystem/README.md

 	- The Scheduler will receive the requests and then use this information to control the elevator(s).
 	- The Scheduler will send instructions to the Elevator system and FloorSubsystem containing movement requests, button and lamp states, door operations, and other important information.
 	- Once the final request is complete, the user can then exit the program, causing a teardown signal to be sent through the system, exiting all running files.

+Changes introduced in iteration 3:
+	Added error handling to the system.
+	Errors are fed into the system through the input file.
+	The following error types are handled: Elevator Stuck/Arrival Sensor Not Workink, Door Stuck Open, Door Stuck Close The errors are handled as follows:
+		Elevator Stuck/Arrival Sensor Not Working: Elevator is disabled in the Scheduler and will stop working, all stops on the broken Elevator are removed and added to a new Elevator.
+		Door Stuck Open + Door Stuck Close: Elevator will continuously attempt to fix the door with a predetermined success rate.
+Stops are left on the Elevator.
+Amounts to pausing the Elevator.

   Responsibilities:
   Iteration 1: